 Instructors: Profs.
 Crowe and Stratton This course will be designed to meet the needs of graduate students who are using analytical instruments in their research.
 The course will provide the graduate student with specific theoretical knowledge and the necessary practical skills required to properly use the instruments of interest.
-The student will select either one of the following areas for detailed consideration, two to three of the following areas for a more general coverage: chromatography, liquid chromatography, analysis, atomic DNA protein or electrophoresis, infrared or fluorometric analysis, NMR, and mass spectrophotometry, microscopy.
+The student will select either one of the following areas for detailed consideration, two to three of the following areas for a more general coverage: gas chromatography, liquid chromatography, atomic analysis, DNA or protein electrophoresis, infrared or fluorometric analysis, NMR, and mass spectrophotometry, microscopy.